 (3) "Department" means the Ohio department of developmental disabilities.

-(4) "Home-modification services" means environmental accessibility adaptations to structural elements of the interior or exterior of an individual's home that enable the individual to function with greater independence in the home and remain in the community.
+(4) "Home-modification services" means environmental accessibility adaptations to structural elements of the interior or exterior of an individual's home as identified in the individual service plan, that enable the individual to function with greater independence in the home and remain in the community.
 Home modification services shall not otherwise be available through any other funding source and shall enable the individual to function with greater independence, avoid institutionalization, and reduce the need for human assistance.
 Home modification services may include repair of previous home modifications excluding those necessitated as a result of confirmed misuse, abuse, or negligence.
 Home modification services shall not include:

 (a) Changes to a home that are of general utility and are not directly related to the environmental accessibility needs of the individual (e.g., carpeting, roof repair, and central air conditioning);